 Perimenopause lasts until full menopause, the time when the ovaries stop producing eggs.

-The menopause is the permanent end of menstruation and fertility.
+Menopause is the permanent end of menstruation and fertility.
 For many women, this can be a time of changing identity and some troublesome symptoms.
 The average age for menopause in the UK is 51.

-Common symptoms of hot flashes include a sudden, brief, periodic increase in body temperature, sweating and in some cases an increase in heart rate.
+Common symptoms of hot flashes include a sudden, brief, periodic increase in body temperature, sweating and, in some cases, an increase in heart rate.

 Many women experience joint stiffness, aches and pain.